UCSD-Quadcopter-Class/quad-hardware-group9/README.md

 # CSE 190 - QUAD-HARDWARE

 This repo stores all of the files used during the creation of the quadcopter's hardware design portion of the lab.
 The main schematic for the quadcopter is `quadcopter.sch`.
-The board file has not yet been created.
+The board file is `quadcopter.brd`.
+Currently, the board only contains the general connections to all components of the quadcopter.

 ## What do the Directories Contain?